|

 musical and

 fun-filled annual "Stonewall Showtyme".
-She sometimes
+It was typically held at

 officiated as the stage